mgoltzsche/beets-ytimport/README.md

 make test-e2e
 ```

-To test your plugin changes manually, you can run a shell within a Beets docker container as follows:
+To test your plugin changes manually, you can run a shell within a beets docker container as follows:
 ```sh
 make beets-sh
 ```

-For testing purposes the Beets library is written to `./data`.
+A temporary beets library is written to `./data`.
+It can be removed by calling `make clean-data`.